axibase/atsd-use-cases/research/universe-age/README.md

 ## Introduction

 [HyperLEDA](http://leda.univ-lyon1.fr/intro.html) is a service which provides a database and collection of tools to study the physics of galaxies and cosmology.
-The project begain in 1983 and is currently maintained by a collaboration between [Observatoire de Lyon](https://observatoire.univ-lyon1.fr/) in France and the [Special Astrophysical Observatory](http://www.sao.ru/) in the Russian Federation.
+The project began in 1983 and is currently maintained by a collaboration between [Observatoire de Lyon](https://observatoire.univ-lyon1.fr/) in France and the [Special Astrophysical Observatory](http://www.sao.ru/) in the Russian Federation.

 To quote the HyperLEDA mission statement: "The principle behind HyperLEDA is to collect measurements published in literature and modern surveys, and to combine them into a unique homogeneous description of the astronomical objects.
 This enables the researcher to compare objects located at very different distances.
 This approach is a continuation of the famous series of Bright Galaxy Catalogues (`RC1`, `RC2`, `RC3`) by de Vaucouleurs and co-workers.
 The result of the homogenization is the Leda catalogue."